elmarquez/ngSolr/README.md

 x Update the location URL when another page is selected x Fix the search history controller so that listings point to pages, not query data

+ * Reorganized application controllers to work off of a search service
+ * Added mapping default arguments to application constants
+ * Map starts at specified coordinates, or Australia if not specified

 0.4.0